LSSTDESC/qp/docs/user_guide/qpprimer.md

 - [**Irregular Interpolation**](./parameterizations/irregularinterp.md)
 - [**Quantiles**](./parameterizations/quant.md)

-`qp` also supports all of the continuous `scipy.stats` distributions.
+`qp` also supports all of the continuous `scipy.stats` distributions, as listed in <project:./parameterizations/index.md>.
 For more information on the available distributions and their parameters, see the [`scipy.stats` documentation](https://docs.scipy.org/doc/scipy/reference/stats.html).

 ```{note}